Elemino/shop-production/README.md

-# Online store built with Keystone JS to support my electronics products.
+# Online store built with Keystone JS to support my hardware projects.

 The project is still in development stages as of 15/6/17.
 Things might be unstable in the next couple of days.
+This app contains a shopping cart along with products lists and id's.

+Instructions:

-To run the app, please clone and run 'node keystone' at root directory.
+Make sure you have mongodb, node and yeoman and all the dependencies installed, and run 'node keystone' at root directory.